facebook

 • Write a script to help you and other managers stay on track during the notification.

-• Make sure the plan contains any email communication you plan to send (if any).
+• Make sure the plan contains any email communication you plan to send, plus the formal redundancy letter which is a legal document under UK employment law.

 • Stick to laying employees off in person or via video, depending on how your company operates.